Get your Halloween decorating started by making your own spooky apothecary jars for Halloween with these FREE printable labels.

 What you’ll need:

 - Old bottles or THESE work really well

 - Printer and Paper

 While the bottles dried after being washed and stripped of their labels, I went to PicMonkey to create my new apothecary jar labels.
-I wrote a tutorial If you want to learn how to make your own poison labels, or you can download these by clicking HERE.
+I wrote a tutorial If you want to learn how to make your own poison labels, or you can download these by subscribing below.

-Next, I printed out the labels, and using double sided tape, adhered them to the bottles.
-I like the double sided tape because in my experience it comes off cleaner then using glue.
+Next, I printed out the labels, and using double-sided tape, adhered them to the bottles.
+I like the double-sided tape because in my experience it comes off cleaner than using glue.

 I filled the jars with different levels of water, and added food coloring to them for effect.
 I even added cornstarch to some for a cloudy, turbid effect.

 There you have it!
 How to make your own apothecary jars.
 My husband got his wish of using up my hoards, and I got to be a little creative in the process.
 I’d say that’s a win for both of us.